ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

-The response MUST be sent as a JSON object in the body of the HTTP response with Content-Type `application/json`, unless otherwise specified by the specific response (eg, an empty response with no Content-Type).
+The response MUST be sent as a JSON object in the body of the HTTP response with Content-Type `application/json`, unless otherwise specified by the specific response (e.g., an empty response with no Content-Type).

 The authorization server MUST include the HTTP Cache-Control response header field {{RFC9111}} with a value set to "no-store".